michaelsanford/Flight-Instrument-Display/README.md

 Flight-Instrument-Display
 =========================

-Offline HTML5 SPA showing interesting flight data metrics.
+Offline HTML5 SPA showing interesting flight data metrics. :airplane:

 This app shows information about the aircraft you are currently sitting in (which is probably in flight, or this will be boring to look at).